fbertola/bgfx-python/README.md

 ## Key Features

 * Uses _Pyind11_ and _Builder_ to natively wrap the C++ interface.
 No _CTypes_ or ugly C interfaces.
+* Functions, classes and methods respect the PEP 8 notation.
 * Unless specified, the GIL is released for every invocation and pointers are passed by reference.
 This will ensure great overall performances.
 * Maintains the original documentation; use `help()` on a class or function to view it.
 * Compiles shaders on-the-fly, so you don't have to.